Some of the more technical aspects

 open in others.
 Registrars range from giant VeriSign (still in control

-of .com and .net) to neighborhood ISPs acting as agents.
-Registration
+of .com and .net) to neighborhood ISPs acting as local agents.

 schemes abound.
 Services offered by site designers, ISPs, and VeriSign

-itself range from the bottom-line and regulated biannual fee, to
+itself range from the rock-bottom biannual fee, to

-substantial (unjustified) monthly rates charged to the unwary.
+substantial (and unjustified) monthly rates charged to the unwary.

 Registration of a domain name expires at two or five year intervals, to

-the second.
-If it goes neglected, someone else could own it.
-Best to
+the exact second.
+If it goes neglected, someone else can buy it.
+Best

 use a reliable registrar and web host.